 A deep learning first explanation by Joost van Amersfoort

-Until about seven years ago, Gaussian Processes (GPs) were roughly as popular as deep learning, according to Google Trends.
+Until 2013, Gaussian Processes (GPs) were roughly as popular as deep learning, according to Google Trends.
 Since then deep learning has seen a 30x increase in interest, while interest in GPs remained unchanged (although the UK is 3x more interested relative to the US!).
 Despite the community not increasing as fast, there's been steady research happening with GPs.
-In this blog, I'll explain one of the main research advances in GPs from a deep learning first perspective by showing it can be derived similarly to the Variational Auto-Encoder (VAE)!
+In this blog, I'll explain one of the main research advances in GPs from a deep learning first perspective by deriving it similarly to the Variational Auto-Encoder (VAE)!

 For the purpose of this blog, I assume that you have some familiarity with the Variational Auto-Encoder and variational inference in general.
 A good reference to get up to speed with both those concepts is this blog by Jaan Altosaar, specifically the section titled "The probability model perspective".
 Familiarity with GPs is not necessary, but if you would like a gentle explanation with many beautiful visualisations then the Distill article on GPs is great.